Eckohaus/Angular_Momentum_Reaction_Engine/General/Legal/Product_Licencing/Licencing.md

 In order to simplify the costing structures for commercial licences.
 An outline is given ;

-* Licensing fees are denoted as a percent.
+* Licensing fees are denoted as a percent of product RRP.
+And is defined by the unit of currency, within target market.

-Applicable rate : Inlined to interest rates.
-And established at -9.3524% .
-Which is applied to both commercial, and grouped licencing structures.
+Applicable rate : 1.64% of product RRP denoted to localised currency Which is applied to both commercial, and grouped licencing structures.

 * Currency